 - ConsumerLab.com's Top Picks, representing the best quality extra virgin olive oils at the best price

-- Anti-oxidant polyphenol levels in the extra virgin olive oils
+- Anti-oxidant polyphenol levels and oleic acid levels in extra virgin olive oils

 - The evidence behind the health benefits of olive oil